codingitforward/cicdemoday2021/README.md

 **Maha Hussain** is a rising senior at the University of Illinois at Urbana-Champaign studying Statistics with Business and Spanish minors.

 **Maria Conchita Navarro** is a rising senior at Wellesley College studying Media Arts & Sciences, a combination of Computer Science, Studio Art, and Art History courses.
+This summer, she worked as a software engineering Corps member at the New Jersey Office of Innovation.
+She contributed to improving the experience of prospective small business owners through the Business First Stop initiative.

 **Mariana Haro** is a rising junior at Harvard College studying Computer Science and Government.
+This summer, she worked on a project at the City of Boston’s Department of Innovation and Technology that consisted of taking design components from the City's website to add them to their design system for easy future use.

 **Maria Milosh** is a graduate student at the University of Chicago studying Computational Analysis and Public Policy.
 This summer, she worked at the New York City Department of City Planning’s Regional Planning team on housing data in the NYC region.
 She collected housing data from various sources and conducted visualization and analysis of housing activity that has taken place over the last 40 years. | [Presentation](Maria_Milosh.pdf)